 The struggle is real!
 Sibling rivalry is exhausting friends.
 It sucks the life right out of you.
 How many times can you say, “please stop arguing” or “please can you just listen to each other and get along?”.
 Not enough I guess.

-Apparently it stems from the need to have your attention 24/7, a total dislike for one another, or even just plain boredom.
+Apparently, it stems from the need to have your attention 24/7, a total dislike for one another, or even just plain boredom.
 I think it’s a combination of all of these, and in a family as large as mine it’s inevitable.
 I try, I really try to give each child some individual attention during the day, but it’s not always possible.
 Sometimes life gets in the way.
 Does that make me a bad mom?
 I sincerely hope not.

 There are times when it gets so bad that I actually have no idea how to deal with it.
-I realise that they each have their own personalities and ways of doing things, preferences for how things should play out, I get that.
+I realize that they each have their own personalities and ways of doing things, and preferences for how things should play out, I get that.
 I’m just not always sure of how to act in a moment of my own frustration when faced with the fighting.
 And I’m sure I often make it worse than what it actually would be.

 Since making the decision to work from home and homeschool my children, I’m trying incredibly hard to be more present in every situation.
 Even the difficult ones.

-How am I dealing with sibling rivalry?
+Dealing with sibling rivalry?

 1. Letting them solve it themselves.